meetdestiny/data-science-at-scale/README.md

 # data-science-at-scale
-Course work for data science at Scale
+Course work for data science at Scale in Coursera

+These solutions use Python and no external libraries